Brink-Software/Brink.Azure-Monitor-Alerts-To-MsTeams/README.md

 {
   "Context": {},
-  "AlertRule": "{Name of the alert rule in Azure Monitor}", "SubscriptionId": "{Id of the subscription in which the alert is defined}", "TeamsChannelConnectorWebhookUrl": "{Url of the microsoft teams channel}", "TeamsMessageTemplate": {},
+  "AlertRule": "{Name of the alert rule in Azure Monitor}", "AlertTargetID": "{Id of the resource generating the alert}", "TeamsChannelConnectorWebhookUrl": "{Url of the microsoft teams channel}", "TeamsMessageTemplate": {},
   "Description": "{Your own description to identify or describe this alert configuration}"